 More FADS + greater intake of n-6 = inc CRP

-Lower intake of n-6 reduces CRP, ARA/EPA+DHA ratio
+Lower intake of n-6 reduces CRP, ARA/EPA+DHA ratio, but this is independent of FADS?

 While paradoxical, the higher EPA+DHA in the FADS group is not enough to offset the higher levels of LA.

 Greater LA competes for the D6D enzyme and too much LA reduces production of EPA+DHA, favouring ARA.
+Yes, but this only seen in the context of high LA intake – the experimental groups showed no difference based on FADS.

 Possible questions: